 This is part of a draft scorecard, the final sdbip.
-After the approval of the budget the final scorecard will be developed which will be aligned directly with the IDP and budget
+After the approval of the budget the final scorecard will be developed which will be aligned directly with the IDP and budget - will be included in the final IDP

 KPA Strategic Objective Performance Indicator Performance Measure Target Target Target Target 2018/19 2019/20 2020/21 2021/22 KPA1: Reliable To provide access to Capital budget spent in 1A.
-85% 86% 87% 92% Infrastructure reliable infrastructure terms of the % of capital budget that will contribute to a infrastructure projects spent higher quality of life for listed in the IDP Kannaland citizens KPA 2: Service To provide basic Households with access Number of residential TBC TBC TBC TBC Delivery: services and improve to basic level of water properties which are our public relations) billed for water Households with access Number of residential TBC TBC TBC TBC to basic level of properties which are electricity billed for electricity or have pre-paid meters
+85% 86% 87% 92% Infrastructure reliable infrastructure terms of the % of capital budget that will contribute to a infrastructure projects spent higher quality of life for listed in the IDP Kannaland citizens KPA 2: Service To provide basic Households with access Number of residential TBC TBC TBC TBC Delivery: services and improve to basic level of water properties which are our public relations) billed for water Households with access Number of residential TBC TBC TBC TBC to basic level of properties which are electricity billed for electricity or have pre-paid meters Households with access Number of residential TBC TBC TBC TBC

-KPA Strategic Objective Performance Indicator Performance Measure Target 2018/19 Target 2019/20 Target 2020/21 Target 2021/22 Number of residential properties which are billed for sewerage TBC TBC TBC TBC Households with access to basic level of refuse removal (NKPI - 10a) Number of residential properties which are billed for refuse removal TBC TBC TBC TBC Indigent households receiving free basic water TBC TBC TBC TBC services.
-Indigent households receiving free basic electricity Number of indigent households receiving free basic electricity TBC TBC TBC TBC Indigent households receiving free basic sanitation Number of indigent households receiving free basic sanitation TBC TBC TBC TBC Indigent households receiving free basic refuse removal Number of indigent households receiving free basic refuse removal TBC TBC TBC TBC
+KPA Strategic Objective Performance Indicator Performance Measure Target Target Target Target 2018/19 2019/20 2020/21 2021/22 to basic level of properties which are sanitation (NKPI - 10a) billed for sewerage Households with access Number of residential TBC TBC TBC TBC to basic level of refuse properties which are removal (NKPI - 10a) billed for refuse removal Provide for the needs Indigent households Number of indigent TBC TBC TBC TBC of indigent households receiving free basic households receiving through improved water value of the second seco free basic water services.
+Indigent households Number of indigent TBC TBC TBC TBC receiving free basic households receiving electricity free basic electricity Indigent households Number of indigent TBC TBC TBC TBC receiving free basic households receiving sanitation sanitation free basic sanitation Indigent households Number of indigent TBC TBC TBC TBC receiving free basic households receiving refuse removal free basic refuse removal KPA 3: Saf To strive towards a Compliance with Percentage compliance Communities: safe community in drinking water quality with drinking water 90% 90% 87% 90% Kannaland through the standards quality standards

-KPA Strategic Objective Performance Indicator Performance Measure Target Target Target Target 2018/19 2019/20 2020/21 2021/22 KPA 3: Safe To strive towards a Compliance with Percentage compliance Communities: safe community in drinking water quality with drinking water 90% 90% 87% 90% Kannaland through the standards quality standards proactive Draft an alien invasive Number of plans drafted 0 0 1 TBC management of traffic, plan environmental health, fire and disaster risks) KPA 4: Socio- To facilitate economic Develop a led strategy Number of strategy TBC TBC 1 TBC Economic growth and social and 4B 4B 70 80 90 100 Development: community EPWP jobs created Number of EPWP jobs development (NKPI - 10d) created KPA 5: Effective and Objective 5.1 To 5A 5A Efficient Governance promote efficient and Unqualified audits by Auditor General opinion Unqualified Audit Unqualified Audit Unqualified Audit Clean Audit effective governance the Auditor General with high levels of stakeholder participation Transparency and Council meetings open Number of Council participation to the public meetings open to the 4 4 4 4 public
+KPA Strategic Objective Performance Indicator Performance Measure Target Target Target Target Target 2018/19 2019/20 2020/21 2021/22 proactive management Draft an alien invasive Number of plans drafted 0 0 1 TBC of traffic, plan environmental health, fire and disaster risks) KPA 4: Socio- To facilitate economic Develop a led strategy Number of strategy TBC TBC 1 TBC Economic growth and social and 4B 4B 70 80 90 100 Development: community EPWP jobs created Number of EPWP jobs development (NKPI - 10d) created KPA 5: Effective and Objective 5.1 To 5A 5A Efficient Governance promote efficient and Unqualified audits by Auditor General opinion Unqualified Audit Unqualified Audit Unqualified Audit Clean Audit effective governance the Auditor General with high levels of stakeholder stakeholder participation pa Transparency and Council meetings open Number of Council participation to the public meetings open to the 4 4 4 4 public KPA 6: Efficient To provide an efficient People from Percentage of people TBC TBC TBC TBC Workforce workforce by aligning employment equity from employment equity our institutional target groups employed target groups employed arrangements to our in the three highest in the three highest